My One-Bag (30L) Packing List for Full-Time Four-Season Travel (2025 Edition)

 • I tend to run warm so I don’t have too much gear for cold weather, but if you run cold, you might need to swap for warmer jackets or bring additional mid-layers.

-• Note: Many of my merino pieces are from Unbound Merino simply because I like the fit and style, and I’ve had good durability.
+• Note: Many of my merino pieces are from Unbound Merino (*) simply because I like the fit and style, and I’ve had good durability.
+I am an affiliate with the brand for those reasons.
 But the overall principle is “lightweight merino basics.”

 Bottoms (5)